Optimizing Last-Mile Fulfillment for FMCG Businesses in the Middle East

 In 2019, Bain & Co. predicted that the retail industry in the Middle East and North Africa (MENA) is on the verge of a pivotal shift.
 “E-commerce is becoming a reality,” the management consulting company stated, “reinventing consumers’ path to purchase, forming new customer experiences, disrupting business models, and creating growth opportunities for large and small retailers as well as for a new generation of pure E-commerce players.”

 Historically, consumer goods shopping was restricted to in-store visits to supermarkets or malls in the Middle East.
-Strong reliance on face-to-face shopping and loyalty for cash transactions are the primary reasons why MENA has been relatively slow in adopting E-commerce.
-But, these are unprecedented times, and the shopping dynamics have changed in this region.
+Strong reliance on face-to-face shopping and loyalty to cash transactions are the primary reasons MENA has been relatively slow in adopting E-commerce.
+But the shopping dynamics have changed in this region.

 Omnichannel is the Way Forward for FMCG businesses

 Online shopping of essentials, groceries, consumer goods, food, and beverages is the new normal now, and businesses across FMCG, retail, and grocery markets in the Middle East have realized that it’s high time to adopt omnichannel selling too.
 Supermarkets and grocers across the region now sell their products on digital platforms.
 Some have introduced on-demand delivery services to cater to home-stuck consumers’ rising demands for groceries and prepared meal delivery.